gatk-workflows/five-dollar-genome-analysis-pipeline/README.md

 - Several Summary Metrics

 ### Software version requirements :
-- GATK 4.beta.3 or later
-- Picard 2.x
-- Samtools (see gotc docker)
-- Python 2.7

 Cromwell version support
-- Successfully tested on v29
+- Successfully tested on v30.2
 - Does not work on versions < v23 due to output syntax